 The mission was initially supported by a series of supply priests.
 In April 1939, Bishop Gray assigned monks, Don Paul Severance, Fr.
 Leo Patterson and Fr.
 Dom Francis Bacon of the order of St. Benedict to serve the church.
 They shaped the liturgical worship of the church and the Bishop designated Fr.
 Patterson as the monk with primary oversight for the mission.
 Fr.
 Patterson’s sermons and rigorous liturgy were important for the formative years of the church.
 The monks stayed with St. Augustine’s until 1946 when they moved to a permanent settlement in Three Rivers, Michigan.
-Their service to the church was commemorated in an annual visit to St. Gregory’s Abbey in Three Rivers by the congregation for several years.
+Their service to the church was commemorated in an annual visit to St. Gregory’s Abbey in Three Rivers by the congregation for many decades.

 Fr.
 Langendorff succeeded Fr.
 Patterson as priest-in-charge.
 His expansive knowledge of the history and traditions of the church were major contributions to the communal worship of the congregation.
 Fr.
 Patterson was succeeded in 1951 by Fr.
-Wallace Wells, a member of the congregation who completed his training for the priesthood at Seabury Theological Seminary.
+Wallace Wells, an educator and a member of the congregation who completed his training for the priesthood at Seabury Theological Seminary.

 In January 1968 the church welcomed its third rector Fr.
 William James Walker.
 He introduced a wide usage of Negro Spirituals into the Eucharist but only remained at the church through December of 1969.

 In November 1983 Fr.
 H. Fitzroy Thompson became rector of the church and remained until July 1989.
-The distinctive part of his ministry was the emphasis on the Anglican liturgy of our spiritual heritage.
+A native of Barbados, the distinctive part of his ministry was the emphasis on the Anglican liturgy of our spiritual heritage.

 Upon Fr.
-Hyndman’s retirement the congregation was invited to join the Calumet Episcopal Ministry Partnership (CEMP) in the Summer of 2018.
+Hyndman’s retirement the congregation was invited to join the Calumet Episcopal Ministry Partnership (CEMP) in the summer of 2018.
 With this partnership of churches St. Augustine’s heads into the future with faith and hope that it will continue to be a concrete reality in the community for what God has planned in his love.
 It is with thanksgiving for the faithful; honor for all who have found a home within the congregation; for all who have worked and generously shared their time, talents and treasures; and the larger community; that we give praise to Almighty God.
 The presence of Christ and the power of the Holy Spirit has given life to this congregation for over 90 years and built a community around the altar that has been a holy home – St. Augustine’s Episcopal Church.